If you love to drive, you will love the Penhoek Pass road

-Penhoek Pass is a high mountain pass at an elevation of 1,844 m (6049 ft) above the sea level, located in the Stormberg Mountains of the Eastern Cape province of South Africa.
+Penhoek Pass is a high mountain pass at an elevation of 1.852m (6,076ft) above the sea level, located in the Eastern Cape province of South Africa.

 Located in the Stormberg Mountains, the road to the summit is paved.
 It’s called N6.
 It’s 92.5 km long running north-south from Jamestown, a town o in the Joe Gqabi District Municipality towards Lesseyton, a town in Enoch Mgijima Local Municipality, 14 km northwest of Queenstown.
 The present road was built in 1952 with it's perfectly banked corners, deep cuttings and easy gradients.